Perennial philosophy: Influence

-Popularisation
+Popularisation and later developments

 Transcendentalism and Unitarian Universalism

 Ralph Waldo Emerson (1803–1882) was a pioneer of the idea of spirituality as a distinct field.
 He was one of the major figures in Transcendentalism, which was rooted in English and German Romanticism, the Biblical criticism of Herder and Schleiermacher, and the skepticism of Hume.
 The Transcendentalists emphasised an intuitive, experiential approach of religion.
 Following Schleiermacher, an individual's intuition of truth was taken as the criterion for truth.
 The Transcendentalists were largely inspired by Thomas Carlyle (1795–1881), whose Critical and Miscellaneous Essays popularised German Romanticism in English and whose Sartor Resartus (1833–34) was a pioneer work of Western perennialism.
 They also read and were influenced by Hindu texts, the first translations of which appeared in the late 18th and early 19th century.
-They also endorsed universalist and Unitarian ideas, leading in the 20th Century to Unitarian Universalism.
+They also endorsed universalist and Unitarian ideas, leading in the 20th century to Unitarian Universalism.
 Universalism holds the idea that there must be truth in other religions as well, since a loving God would redeem all living beings, not just Christians.

 Theosophical Society

 By the end of the 19th century, the idea of a perennial philosophy was popularized by leaders of the Theosophical Society such as H. P. Blavatsky and Annie Besant, under the name of "Wisdom-Religion" or "Ancient Wisdom".
-The Theosophical Society took an active interest in Asian religions, subsequently not only bringing those religions under the attention of a western audience but also influencing Hinduism and Buddhism in Sri Lanka and Japan.
+The Theosophical Society took an active interest in Asian religions, subsequently not only bringing those religions under the attention of a western audience but also influencing Hinduism and Buddhism in India, Sri Lanka and Japan.

 Neo-Vedanta

-Many perennialist thinkers (including Armstrong, Huston Smith and Joseph Campbell) are influenced by Hindu reformer Ram Mohan Roy and Hindu mystics Ramakrishna and Swami Vivekananda, who themselves have taken over western notions of universalism.
+Many perennialist thinkers (including Armstrong, Gerald Heard, Aldous Huxley, Huston Smith and Joseph Campbell) are influenced by Hindu mystics Ramakrishna and Swami Vivekananda, who themselves have taken over western notions of universalism.
 They regarded Hinduism to be a token of this perennial philosophy.
 This notion has influenced thinkers who have proposed versions of the perennial philosophy in the 20th century.

 The unity of all religions was a central impulse among Hindu reformers in the 19th century, who in turn influenced many 20th-century perennial philosophy-type thinkers.
 Key figures in this reforming movement included two Bengali Brahmins.
 Ram Mohan Roy, a philosopher and the founder of the modernising Brahmo Samaj religious organisation, reasoned that the divine was beyond description and thus that no religion could claim a monopoly in their understanding of it.

-The mystic Ramakrishna's spiritual ecstasies included experiencing the sameness of Christ, Mohammed and his own Hindu deity.
+The mystic Ramakrishna's spiritual ecstasies included experiencing his identity with Christ, Mohammed and his own Hindu deity.
 Ramakrishna's most famous disciple, Swami Vivekananda, travelled to the United States in the 1890s where he formed the Vedanta Society.

 Roy, Ramakrishna and Vivekananda were all influenced by the Hindu school of Advaita Vedanta, which they saw as the exemplification of a Universalist Hindu religiosity.